Using Causality for Enhanced Prediction of Web Traffic Time Series: Conclusion

 \section{Conclusion}

-Inspired by causality in ecology, we propose the CCMPlus module, which captures causal relationships between web services and integrates with time series models to improve web service traffic prediction.

-CCMPlus first constructs shadow manifolds for each web service time series.
-It then estimates each time point of target time series using points from the shadow manifolds of other web services.
-By comparing these estimations with the ground truth of the target time series, a causal correlation matrix is computed, quantifying inter-service causal dependencies.
-The causal matrix is then applied to the shadow manifold embeddings, generating the CCMPlus representation, which encodes causal relationships.
+We propose the CCMPlus module, which captures causal relationships between web services to improve web service traffic prediction.
+CCMPlus first constructs multi-manifold for each web service traffic time series.
+It then estimates target time series from the multi-manifold space of other web services.
+By comparing these estimations with the ground truth, a causal correlation matrix is computed and used to generate the CCMPlus representation, quantifying inter-service causal dependencies.
 This representation is concatenated with the time series model’s output, bridging the gap in causal inference and enhancing prediction performance.

-We evaluate CCMPlus-integrated models on real-world web service traffic datasets from Alibaba Group, Microsoft Azure, and Ant Group.
-The results demonstrate that CCMPlus consistently improves web service traffic prediction, confirming its effectiveness.
+We evaluate CCMPlus-integrated models on real-world web service traffic datasets, which demonstrates that CCMPlus consistently improves web service traffic prediction.